33 Swedish Inventions That Made a Big Impact on the World

 Minecraft (for Switch)

-Minecraft has been incredibly popular, selling over 238 million copies as of 2022 according to Microsoft, who bought the gaming franchise in 2014 for US$2.5 billion.
+Minecraft has been incredibly popular, selling over 350 million copies as of 2025 according to Mojang’s annual 2026 report, which makes it the most-sold video game of all time.
+No wonder Microsoft bought the gaming franchise in 2014 for US$2.5 billion!

 Due to its massive popularity, it has become much more than a game, but more a way to express oneself (as illustrated beautifully in the Vox video below).